Q: What is the difference between “graduation” and “Commencement? ”

 Q: What is recommended attire and footwear?

-A: Attire for participants should reflect the important nature of the Commencement ceremony.
+A: Attire for participants should reflect the formal nature of the Commencement ceremony.

-- Shoes for both men and women should be of dress variety, not sandals, sneakers, flip flops or boots.
-Please note that you will be walking up and down stairs at the stage.
-Make sure your shoes allow you to easily navigate stairs!
+Shoes for both men and women should be dressy, but comfortable.
+Please note that you will be walking up and down stairs at the stage, and you will be walking or standing during the procession and recession.
+Make sure your shoes allow you to walk quickly and navigate stairs easily!

 A: FSCJ encourages persons with disabilities to participate in its programs and activities.
 Graduates requiring accommodation can make their request when completing the online registration to attend the Commencement ceremony.
-Family members who require ADA accommodation to participate in Commencement can make their request by emailing email@example.com.
+Family members who require ADA accommodation to participate in Commencement can make their request by completing this form.

 Q: What is Commencement etiquette?